MonoGame/MonoGame/Documentation/articles/getting_started/3_understanding_the_code.md

 SpriteBatch spriteBatch;
 ```

 The two default variables that the blank template starts with are the **GraphicsDeviceManager** and **SpriteBatch**.
-Both of these variables that are used for drawing to the screen, as you will see in a later tutorial.
+Both of these variables are used for drawing to the screen, as you will see in a later tutorial.

 ## Constructor